subshell/helm-charts/charts/sophora-server/README.md

 Starting with Sophora 5 the archive repository is no longer available.
 To disable all archive related storage options, set `sophora.server.persistence.archiveType` to `none`.
 In later chart versions this will be the default.

+## Postgres connection

+Starting with Sophora 5 the installation requires postgres.
+You can provide the credentials via a secret: `sophora.server.persistence.postgres.secret`.
+For all other configuration options use `sophora.server.properties`.

 ## Tips for productive installations